-If only there were a simple answer to the question: How should I do business in a once-in-a-century crisis?
-Massive segments of the world economy have shut down, or partially reopened, or reversed course.
-Companies are investing in office alterations and comprehensive cleaning regimens, while finding that remote work comes with its own discontents, such as delays in project completion and stunted employee training.
+If only there were a simple answer: How should I do business in a once-in-a-century crisis?
+Massive segments of the world economy have shut down, partially reopened, or reversed course.
+Companies are investing in office alterations and comprehensive cleaning regimens while finding that remote work comes with its own discontents, such as delays in project completion and stunted employee training.
 Some fortunate people are saving more and therefore spending substantial money, while remaining understandably skittish of what lies ahead.
 Many businesses have depended on lifelines from governments, and have operated at losses, or have become grateful to break even.

 There are many things out of one’s control, as this pandemic and its attendant recession have made clear.
 Yet this time also provides the opportunity—especially as clients and customers gain more time to research and investigate their purchases—to unfurl new digital marketing habits and strategies.
 This is an opportune moment to introduce yourself to first-time customers, and to forge stronger bonds with existing ones.
 This economic downturn, by its very nature, is not likely to prove a golden age for many businesses.
 But it has changed the way much of the world pays attention and spends it money, bringing to mind the Stanford economist Paul Romer’s frequently invoked observation, that “a crisis is a terrible thing to waste.”

 The consulting firm McKinsey has found that most sectors of the economy have seen more than ten percent growth in web traffic during the pandemic, with significant increases in online purchases to boot.
 Adobe Analytics has discovered year-over-year increases in online sales beyond 70 percent in the months of May and June.
 Investment in your website—its content, its functions, its searchability, its design—can yield significant returns.